Montecri/GNSSTimeServer/README.md

 WiFi enabled GPS fed NTP server based on NodeMCU Amica and Arduino framework

-The seoncd OLED display was added to show the client's IP address and when the response was sent each time the server receives an NTP request.
+The second OLED display was added to show the client's IP address and when the response was sent each time the server receives an NTP request.
 It also shows how many clients are connected.
 The second display doesn't have to be present.
 The code works without it.